 Before embarking on the organizing of a political system we need to ask the question of what is the role of the government.
 For a blanket general answer I would say the role of government is to act as the shepherds guarding and maximizing the freedom and lives of the earthly realm of human beings.
 The freedom and life of our human existence for every life should be held by government with a certain level of sacredness.
 We then need to delve into the realm of determining what motivates humans and how can we maximize freedom while maintaining the necessary motivation for those humans to create an economic system that provides the material foundation that makes that freedom possible in the first place and allows maximal exploration of the human potential in exploring that freedom.
 However, I think we can make a safe assumption that people have an innate tendency or drive to be productive and create if given the space, the tools and leeway to exercise that drive.
 However, an authoritarian government of any form whether it be pro capitalist or pro communist, will tend to dampen the creative and productive spirits of its citizens as they cower before the regime, not knowing if their next move might land them some form of governmental retribution.
 Citizens cowering is not a recipe for a vibrant and productive society.
 And keep in mind, productivity doesn't necessarily mean just factory output, it can also mean creative artistic output as well.
 A successful society has a milieu of openness, acceptance and expressiveness.
 The ideal state creates the channels it needs filled and the work needed to fill them will naturally flow in.

 Without the existence of widespread communism in this country our lives would be much more restricted and less free than they our today.
 Imagine a world where as soon as you walk out of your front door, having to pay a toll just to walk on a sidewalk.
-And that's if your lucky enough for a vendor to have created the sidewalk.
+And that's if you're lucky enough for a vendor to have created the sidewalk.
 Maybe the owner of the property outside of your front door doesn't like pedestrians or anyone for that matter and has put 'no trespassing' signs everywhere, causing you to be a prisoner in your own home!
 What an awful world.
 But that is just the sort of world that you might face if the supporters of free enterprise capitalism had there way.
 But it's not the sort of world I want to live in.
 I love being able to stroll down the sidewalk anytime without having to swipe my credit card at every intersection just to pass through.
 I love having beautiful parks, full of nature where people like myself with little money can visit and be with the towering trees that birds flutter about in.
 Anyone can look up property records online and see that most city parks have valuations in the millions of dollars that I'm sure some greedy capitalist would love to get there hands on to bulldoze and turn into a high-rise condo with big iron gates surrounding the property to keep out the unwashed masses like myself.
 I'm sure it also irks many capitalists that I can go the public library and be able to check out a book or movie without providing the least bit of revenue to some profiteer.

 The communism that I'm suggesting be implemented is not absolute but rather broadening of its implementation in this country and abroad.
 It would be a broadening because this country utilizes a lot of communism already.
 Not only does communism already exist in the USA, most people use and enjoy it, without thinking that they have become the least bit of a 'pinko commie.'
 What I'm referring to is the publicly owned property that nearly all of us use such as sidewalks, the freedom of the open (public) road, parks, bike paths, libraries, lakes, rivers and streams.
 Those properties are owned by the community for all to use and therefore to advocate and support the continued creation and maintenance of community owned land and infrastructure is to support communism.
 Remember, the term 'communism' is derivative of such terms as 'commune' and 'communal.'